Henry I Sinclair, Earl of Orkney: The alleged voyage to North America

+Andrew Sinclair, a direct descendant of Henry, described him as a crusader, a gnostic, a knight templar and a freemason but there is no evidence for these descriptions.

 The claim requires the acceptance not only that the letters and map ascribed to the Zeno brothers and published in 1558 are authentic, but that the voyage described in the letters as taken by Zichmni around the year 1398 to Greenland actually reached North America and that Zichmni is Henry Sinclair.
 It is also bolstered by claims that carvings in Rosslyn Chapel represent American plants.

 The name "Zichmni" is either totally fictitious, or quite possibly a transliteration error when converting from handwritten materials to type.
-Forster tried to relate this to the name "Sinclair", while to Pohl "Prince Zichmni" was a misread rendering of the title "Prince of Orkney", which he attributed to Sinclair.
+Forster tried to relate this to the name "Sinclair".
+In 1950 Pohl wrote that "Zichmni" was a misreading of "Siclair" or "Siclaro" while in 1970 that it was a mistranscription of the title "d'Orkney", which he wrote had a "certain inevitability".

 One primary criticism of this theory is that if either a Sinclair or a Templar voyage reached the Americas, they did not, unlike Columbus, return with a historical record of their findings.
 In fact, there is no known published documentation from that era to support the theory that such a voyage took place.
 The physical evidence relies on speculative reasoning to support the theory, and all of it can be interpreted in other ways.
-For example, according to one historian, the carvings in Rosslyn Chapel may not be of American plants at all but are nothing more than stylized carvings of wheat and strawberries.
+For example, according to one historian, the carvings in Rosslyn Chapel are not of American plants but are nothing more than stylised carvings of wheat and strawberries.